 Buying secondhand is also a good option.
-Check out the MEC Gear Swap, local ski swaps, online buy-and-sell groups, and MEC store bulletin boards.
+Check out local ski swaps, online buy-and-sell groups, and MEC store bulletin boards.
 Just remember to buy a new helmet for safety reasons.

 Once you get your kids set up with the basics below, you’ll be ready to set out in the snow:

 - Winter jacket and snow pants: Different types of outerwear will suit different activities and weather; a soft shell might work for snowshoeing on a sunny day, but for downhill skiing in a snowstorm, a waterproof-breathable jacket is a better choice.